 In order to make an indistinguishable from perfect star image, the mirror surface must be accurate to a small fraction of the wavelength of visible light.
 The stage of adjusting the mirror surface to a paraboloidal shape by preferential polishing is called parabolizing.
 To begin this phase, the mirror surface should be smooth and spherical.

 I use plaster tools cast to the curved mirror with unglazed ceramic tiles glued to the face.
-Stroking the tool on top of the mirror, I rotate the mirror 30-45 degrees every fifteen minutes.
+Stroking the tool on top (called TOT) of the mirror, I rotate the mirror underneath 30-45 degrees every fifteen minutes.
 This prevents astigmatism from occurring via print through from the mirror's backside.
 The frontside of the mirror can flex more over areas where the mirror's backside is thinner.
 Flexing downward during polishing can result in less glass removal, resulting in a bump when the polishing tool is removed.
-Mirror on top can also be used to avoid astigmatism, since the tool supports the mirror, but the grit seems to fall down between the tiles requiring more grit and wets to complete.
+Mirror on top (called MOT) can also be used to avoid astigmatism, since the tool supports the mirror, but the grit seems to fall down between the tiles requiring more grit and wets to complete.

 6 inch [15cm] tiled tool